NotnHeavy/CppFuck/README.md

 # C++Fuck
 C++Fuck (otherwise known as CppFuck due to limitations) is an optimised Brainfuck virtual machine that can be easily integrated into any application.
+Currently, I am working on compilation only for Windows.

 C++Fuck is split into two projects: C++Fuck and C++FuckVM.